-The NWMO expects to identify a preferred site by the end of 2023.
-After that, detailed site characterization and licensing activities could take about nine years.
+The NWMO expects to identify a preferred site by fall 2024.
+After that, further site characterization and licensing activities could take about nine years.
 Construction is expected to take about 10 years.
 In this scenario, we assume that operations could begin by about 2043.